 This is where user personas come in.

-Created from the results of market research, user personas help guide businesses in producing content that matches customer needs and tastes.
+Created from the results of market research, user personas help guide businesses in executing a content strategy that matches customer needs and tastes.

 For our examples above, that means carving out the various buyer personas that might need a space heater for pets or a top-of-the-line gaming mouse.
 Take a look at our sample personas below.

 Example 1: Space Heater for Pets